Welcome: Open-TYNDP Workshops#

 Installing the package manager conda#

 If you don’t want to use Google Colab you will need to install the packages locally.
-For running this Python and nearly all of the software packages in the scientific python ecosystem are open-source.
+For running this, Python and nearly all of the software packages in the scientific python ecosystem are open-source.
 Coordinating the compatibility between these different packages and their multiple versions can be difficult!
 Fortunately, the problem is solved by using a Python distribution and/or package manager.
 You should use a package manager!

 Anaconda#